Electronic Thesis and Dissertation (ETD)

 Paul Thomas, Library Associate at the Watson Library on the Lawrence campus, provides formatting assistance to graduate students on both the Lawrence and medical center campuses.

-Previously Published Theses and Dissertations
+Published Theses and Dissertations

 To view previously published theses and dissertations in ProQuest's theses and dissertations database go to Current Research @ KU (KUMC campus only) OR Dissertations & theses @ University of Kansas (KU Lawrence campus only).
 This database is the same for both KUMC and the Lawrence campuses, however, due to differences in licensing, it is accessed through different links.
 When viewing previously published theses and dissertations in this database, please be aware that KU Graduate Studies formatting requirements change over time so the formatting utilized on older theses or dissertations may not conform to current formatting requirements.